holoubekm/dot_backup_tools/README.md

 ### Notice
 Please keep in mind that this package is ment mostly as a **manager for lightweight** readable **files**.
-While it's certainly possible to backup binary files it's discouraged to do so mainly due to bad performance.
+While it's certainly possible to backup binary filesm it's discouraged to do so - mainly due to bad performance.

 Please **consider carefully** which files or folder you really want to backup.
 Incautious one can easily share `ssh keys`, `credentials`, `api keys` and other private stuff.